XertroV/aec-membership-test-simulator/README.md

 ## 10. Conclusion

 With the AEC's existing policies, and on the assumption that Flux is a valid party, it is only reasonable to conclude that Flux will find it increasingly difficult to remain registered and pass registration tests, even if it grows in membership.
+This applies to all nonparliamentary parties.
-That is to say: the process has a predetermined outcome, and is an empty act done for show. *It is rigged, and a farce.*
+That is to say: the process has a predetermined outcome, and is an empty act done for show.
+*It is rigged, and a farce.*

 With currently measured values (based on AEC results), it would take (on average) 7 repeated trials for Flux to have 1 successful membership test.
 So this is not a problem that can be solved by repeating the membership test.

 At least 5 past cases have been identified with farcical properties -- they are *suspected* farces -- and at least 5 additional cases have incomplete information but may be farcical.